 - The gate control (i.e. whether there is a common gate handling per AF session or an individual gate handling per AF session component required);

-- The forwarding of QoS Flow level information or events:
+- The forwarding of PDU Session and QoS Flow level information or events (see clause 6.1.3.18).

-- Access Type;

-- Transmission resource status (established/released/lost);

-- Access Network Charging Correlation Information;

-- Credit denied.

-NOTE 2: The credit denied information is only relevant for AFs not performing service charging.

 To enable the binding functionality, the UE and the AF shall provide all available flow description information (e.g. source and destination IP address and port numbers and the protocol information).